 Every state maintains records of people’s criminal background.
 These databases are connected so you can track criminal convictions from any other state.
-You are able to go to county courthouse and check in person, or check online.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you may have to pay for a more complete search.
+You are able to go to the county courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay for a more complete search.

 - Drug offenses such as possession or trafficking.

 - Sex offenses which could include rape, and sexual assault.

 But, when you do a criminal records check, usually won’t find out if they have had any infractions like moving violations:

 - Moving violations.